. HeA Bible Study by Jack Kelley

 The Greek word translated soon in the NIV actually means speedily.
 When He comes, He’ll come suddenly, without warning.
 Don’t let anyone talk you out of the promise of His coming.
 Don’t lose hope!

 Who is it that overcomes the world, John asks?
 Only those who believe that Jesus is the Son of God.
-(1 John 5:5) Through out the seven letters, the overcomers are those who resist the additions and deletions mankind has made to the Lord’s salvation equation and remain steadfast in the belief that we’re saved by grace alone.
+(1 John 5:5) Throughout the seven letters, the overcomers are those who resist the additions and deletions humanity has made to the Lord’s salvation equation and remain steadfast in the belief that we’re saved by grace alone.